 Perspectives of children and parenting orders

-There are also numerous additional considerations (within s 60CC(3)) which the court may use in determining parenting orders, including any views expressed by the child and any factors that the court thinks are relevant to the weight that should be given to the child’s views.
+There are also numerous additional considerations (within s 60CC(3)) which the court may use in determining parenting orders, including any views expressed by the child and any factors that the court thinks are relevant.
 The significance of the child’s perspective will be affected by the degree of maturity and understanding of the circumstances that the child is assessed as having.
 This perspective can be shared by the child themselves, if deemed appropriate, or by an independent person, such as a social worker or psychologist, in the form of a Family Report.

 A child’s perspective must be balanced against other factors, including their insight and maturity, attitude towards their parents or the perspectives of other stakeholders.
 This ensures that the pressure placed on the child in influencing this decision does not become overwhelming, which could be detrimental for their emotional development in the already stressful time of their parents’ separation.

 That being said, courts are generally more reluctant to make parenting orders relating to children who are 15 years and older as they are seen to be able to make their own decisions relating to parenting arrangements.
 Even where parenting orders are made, they are rarely enforced in practice as by this age the child can generally effectively choose for themselves whether the parenting orders should apply to them.
-However, until the child turns 18, the court may still intervene where the child is an unsafe or inappropriate situation and there is no age under 18 years old where the court will solely consider the child’s perspective when making a parenting order.
+However, until the child turns 18, the court may still intervene where the child is an unsafe or inappropriate situation.
 Parenting orders are only effective until the child turns 18 years old, gets married themselves, or forms a de facto relationship.

 How Etheringtons Solicitors can help